dev1virtuoso/eliza-ctss/README.md

 ```

 4. Start CTSS by typing `runctss`
-5. Open another window and ensure you have a telnet client - eg via
-   `sudo apt install telnet` on Debian/Ubuntu or `brew install telnet`
-   on MacOS.
-6. Type `telnet 0 7094`
+5. Start your telnet client and connect to localhost port 7094.
+For
+the command line client you can type `telnet 0 7094`.
-7. Type `login slip` and give the password `slip`
+6. In the telnet session, type `login slip` and give the password `slip`
-8. The screen should now look something like
+7. The screen should now look something like

 ```
 $ telnet 0 7094